opendocsg/slw-judgments-backfill/2013_SGHC_130/report.md

 **_Direct Contributions_**

 41     It is not disputed that the husband made all the direct financial contributions toward the acquisition and accumulation of the assets in the revised table above.
-In evaluating the parties’ contributions to the marriage and family welfare there is no bias in favour of the income earner who contributed financially to the acquisition and accumulation of the matrimonial assets during the marriage (see _BCB v BCC_ [2013] 2 SLR 324 (“ _BCB_ ”) at [8]).
+In evaluating the parties’ contributions to the marriage and family welfare there is no bias in favour of the income earner who contributed financially to the acquisition and accumulation of the matrimonial assets during the marriage (see _BCB v BCC_ <span class="citation">[2013] 2 SLR 324</span> (“ _BCB_ ”) at [8]).
 Consideration must be given to the indirect contributions.
 The court must take a broader view of the circumstances, giving adequate weight to parties’ _direct_ as well as _indirect_ financial contributions ( _BCB_ at [34]).
 The Court of Appeal in _BCB_ also emphasized (at [12]) that the indirect contributions of _both_ the husband and wife (as the home-maker or child-carer) should be given their full value.

 **_Indirect Contributions_**